 - Non-displaced: The bones line up as they should; this makes it harder to see that there is a break.

-Signs of a broken arm or broken leg
+Signs of a kid’s broken arm or broken leg

-As a parent, you can look for several signs your child may have a broken arm or broken leg.
+As a parent, you can look for several signs of a kid’s broken arm or broken leg.
 The different types of fractures can have many of the same signs or symptoms, including:

 - Bruising: Your child may have a bruise or bruises near the break.
 Your child may say that it feels tender, or that it hurts when he or she touches it.